Sagexdd/Harmonix-ToS-Privacy-Policy/TERMS_OF_SERVICE.md

 - We are not liable for any damages or losses caused by the use of this Bot.

 ## 5. Contact
-If you have any questions or concerns, feel free to open an issue in this repository or contact the bot owner via Discord Server.
+If you have any questions or concerns, feel free to open an issue in this repository or contact the bot owner via Discord [Support Server](https://discord.gg/hjSV93j93j).